lyengoian/patient-management-portal/README.md

 ```
 frontend-1  | Compiled successfully!
 frontend-1  |
-frontend-1  | You can now view my-react-app in the browser.
+frontend-1  | You can now view finni-health in the browser.
 frontend-1  |
 frontend-1  |   Local:            http://localhost:3000
 frontend-1  |   On Your Network:  http://<your-machine-ip>:3000
-frontend-1  |
-frontend-1  | Note that the development build is not optimized.
-frontend-1  | To create a production build, use npm run build.
 ```
 You will now be able to access the application on http://localhost:3000